When Your Baby Won’t Stop Crying

 If your baby seems to be crying for “no reason,” pediatrician Harvey Karp advises parents to use the Five S’s, which recreate the womb environment and activate your baby’s calming reflex.

 - Swaddling.
-Wrap your baby in a blanket so he feels secure.
+Wrap your baby in a blanket so they feel secure.

 - Shushing.
 Create “white noise” that drowns out other noises: run the vacuum cleaner, hair drier, fan or clothes drier.